 How to Use Netflix Without a Smart TV

-Netflix can be streamed via smart TVs, smartphones, tablets, laptops, personal computers, game consoles, and streaming media players.
-Most people prefer to stream movies to their TV, even if you don’t have a smart TV, you can still stream Netflix with other internet-enabled devices.
+Users can stream Netflix via smart TVs, smartphones, tablets, laptops, personal computers, game consoles, and streaming media players.
+Most people prefer to stream movies to their TV; even if you don’t have a smart TV, you can still stream Netflix with other internet-enabled devices.

 This article will explain some of the easiest solutions to watch Netflix without a Smart TV.